angelojoe20/Pizza-Italian-Shop-POS/README.md

 # Pizza-Italian-Shop-POS
-This file is consisting a Point of Sale of Pizza Italian Shop and the app was used for QtCreator and the programming langugage is C++.
+This Pizza Shop Point of Sale system offers a dynamic interface crafted with C++ and CMake.
+It provides an intuitive platform tailored for seamless pizza order management, encompassing order customization, real-time tracking, and streamlined payment processing, all encapsulated within an efficient, user-friendly design.